symfony/symfony-docs/components/http_foundation.rst

 to make your code which utilises session easily testable we provide two separate mock storage mechanisms for both unit testing and functional testing.

-Testing code using real sessions is trick because PHP's workflow state is global and it is not possible to have multiple concurrent sessions in the same PHP process.
+Testing code using real sessions is tricky because PHP's workflow state is global and it is not possible to have multiple concurrent sessions in the same PHP process.